qutechdev/Matrix-Wiretester/README.md

 This software is for the Qutech Maxtrix DC wiretester hardware This software is offered "As Is".

+V2.13 01-04-2026
+-  Resolved some errors

 V2.12 05-03-2026
 - Resolved values not showing up in the matrix
-- Resolved showing wrong text at the left of the mtrix when changing ADC/NUX channel
+- Resolved showing wrong text at the left of the matrix when changing ADC/NUX channel

 V2.11 16-02-2026
 - This version is obsolete, it contained an error resulting in values not showing in the matrix